 - are going to undergo elective surgery requiring general anesthesia

 - are taking or have recently taken certain medications (see drug interactions section or ask your doctor or pharmacist)

 - have a history of liver disease or abnormal liver function tests

 - have congestive heart failure

-Phenylzine sulfate should not be taken in combination foods with a high tyramine content.
-In general, those taking this medication should avoid high protein foods in which aging or protein breakdown is used to increase flavour.
+Phenelzine sulfate should not be taken in combination foods with a high tyramine content.
+In general, those taking this medication should avoid high-protein foods in which aging or protein breakdown is used to increase flavour.
 In particular, avoid foods such as:

 - avocados (especially if overripe)

 - canned figs

 - cheese (exceptions: cream cheese and cottage cheese)

 - pods of broad beans (fava beans)